 The Science of TM

-The reality is that there is a brilliant body of scientific research to back the reality that TM really is very good for health of mind and body.
+The reality is that there is a good to very good body of scientific research to back the reality that TM really is very good for health of mind and body.

 Fundamentally I would draw your attention to the research work completed in the Department of Physiology at UCLA of a then young researcher called Robert Keith Wallace which was intended for publication as his doctoral dissertation.